InfluxGraph/influxgraph/README.rst

 The following is a sample configuration of `Varnish`_ as an HTTP cache in front of InfluxDB's HTTP API.
 It uses Varnish's default TTL of 60 sec for all InfluxDB queries.

-The intention is for a local (to InfluxDB) Varnish to cache frequently accessed data and protect the database from multiple identical requests, for example multiple users viewing the same dashboard.
+The intention is for a local (to InfluxDB) Varnish service to cache frequently accessed data and protect the database from multiple identical requests, for example multiple users viewing the same dashboard.

 Graphite-API webapp should use Varnish port to connect to InfluxDB on each node.

+Unfortunately, given that clients like Grafana POST requests against the Graphite API, which cannot be cached, using Varnish in front of a Graphite-API webapp would have no effect.
+Multiple requests for the same dashboard/graph will therefore still hit Graphite-API webapp but with Varnish in front of InfluxDB, the more sensitive DB is spared from duplicated queries.

 Substitute the default ``8086`` backend port with the InfluxDB API port for your installation if needed  ::